Monadic second-order model-checking on decomposable matroids: Matroid Operations

+We give here the matrices, with their boundary on the left side, which are constructed when evaluating the term of Fig. \ref{fig:term}

-The matrix $M_{s}$ represents the same matroid as the matrix $X$ of Fig. \ref{fig:tree} which was used to find an enhanced tree and then a parse tree as explained in the proof of the previous theorem. \end{example}
+The matrix $M_{s}$ represents the same matroid as the matrix $X$ of Fig. \ref{fig:tree} which was used to find an enhanced tree and then a term as explained in the proof of the previous theorem. \end{example}